 resources and services for women these need to be incorporated, whilst resisting essentialising culture as a fixed and bounded

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||School of Health and Education > Institute of Nursing and Midwifery|
+|Research Areas:||A. > School of Health and Education > Mental Health, Social Work and Interprofessional Learning|

 |Date Deposited:||19 Jul 2010 07:28|